caravan/docs/channels.md

 # Channel APIs

 Channel APIs take the work of sending to a Producer, or receiving from a Consumer, and simplify the approach down to using [Go Channels](https://tour.golang.org/concurrency/2).
-In order to use these APIs, you'd call the `Channel` method on a Consumer or Producer.
+In order to use these APIs, you'd call the `Receive` method on a Consumer, or the `Send` method on a Producer.
 For example:

 ```go
 package main